fredcallaway/grade.py/README.md

 This function might generate the following output:

 ```
-foo(1) should be 1, but it is 1.0
-  Note: good effort

 foo(0) should be 0, but student code raised an exception:
   File "flc37/foo.py", line 15, in foo
     return 1.0 / x
 ZeroDivisionError: integer division or modulo by zero
  Note: good effort

+foo(5) should be 5, but it is 5.0
+  Note: good effort
 ```

-See `example/`, which includes two "student submisions" along with an example grading package and detailed commentary.
+You can find a more complete example in `example/`, which includes two "student submisions" along with an example grading package and detailed commentary.

 To create a new test, first copy the boilerplate from `test/grade_template/`.
 A package in the `tests/` directory that follows the naming convention `grade_MODULE/` will be used to grade any module with the name `MODULE`.
-Putting the module in this directory makes it visible to the `grade.py` command line tool.
+Putting the module in this directory makes it visible to the grade.py command line tool.

 ## Distributing test scripts